MatchaMitch/podprod/Readme.md

+This is my final project for the CS50 2020 course.
 PodProd is an automated Podcast Post Production Software

 As a user you have to first register with a username and a password to see the functions of the web-app.